Read time: 5 minutes

 1. Open the Finder application.

-2. To locate and choose the external hard drive containing the iPhoto library, simply click on it within the left pane.
+2. Click and select the external hard drive having the iPhoto library on the left pane.

 3. Go to File and click Get Info from the drop-down menu.

-While your iPhoto library might appear accessible, you might encounter difficulties opening your photos.
-This situation could arise from potential corruption within your photo files, necessitating the need for repair.
-For this, you can try Kernel Photo Repair, a windows-based application to repair corrupt RAW photos and damaged photos.
+If your iPhoto Library data has been damaged or corrupted, there’s a high chance the photos stored in the library are damaged as well.
+Manual methods may fix basic issues, but they’re not worth taking the risk if there’s severe corruption.
+Experts suggest taking the help of a trusted photo repair software to fix corrupted photos without damaging the images even further.
+For this, you can try Kernel Photo Repair, a Windows-based application to repair corrupt RAW photos and damage photos.
 It repairs photos in a few simples’ steps and saves them at the desired location.
 It repairs all photo file formats.

 Kernel Photo Repair